strategist922/nnpack-windows/README.md

 After all the objects are created you open te visual studio solution file with vs2017

-(In de buildme.bat script you can specify your target cpu by changing -mcp=haswell to -mcp=skylake for example)
+(In the buildme.bat script you can specify your target cpu by changing -mcp=haswell to -mcp=skylake for example)